Plutonomicon/plutarch-plutus/GUIDE.md

 pf = let foo = 1 + 2 in pif (foo #== 3) foo 7
 ```

-If you use `printTerm` on this, you&#39;ll notice that the computation bound to `foo` is inlined twice-
+If you use `printTerm` on this, you'll notice that the computation bound to `foo` is inlined twice-

 ```
 (program 1.0.0 ((\\i0 -> force (i1 (equalsInteger (addInteger 1 2) 3) (delay (addInteger 1 2)) (delay 7))) (force ifThenElse)))